 Most customers pay the GA charge based on the amount of electricity they consume in a month (kWh).
-These customers are referred to as Class B. Customers who participate in the Industrial Conservation Initiative, referred to as Class A, pay GA based on their percentage contribution to the top five peak Ontario demand hours (i.e. peak demand factor) over a year-long period10.
-Distributors that settle GA costs with Class A customers on the basis of actual (i.e. non-estimated) costs, shall allocate no GA variance balance to these customers for the period that customers were designated Class A.
+These customers are referred to as Class B. Customers who participate in the Industrial Conservation Initiative (ICI), referred to as Class A, pay GA based on their percentage contribution to the top five peak Ontario demand hours (i.e. peak demand factor) over a year-long period.
+Distributors that settle GA costs with Class A customers on the basis of actual GA prices, shall allocate no GA variance balance to these customers for the period that customers were designated Class A.

-For Class B customers, the GA variance account (Account 1589) captures the difference between the amounts billed (or estimated to be billed) to non-RPP customers by the distributor and the actual amount paid by the distributor to the IESO (or host distributor) for those customers.
+For non-RPP Class B customers, the GA variance account (Account 1589) captures the difference between the amounts billed (or estimated to be billed) by the distributor and the actual amount paid by the distributor to the IESO (or host distributor) for those customers.